Bjohnson08021/Bjohnson08021/README.md

 - 👋 Hi, I’m @Bjohnson08021
 - 👀 I’m interested in Data analyics and all forms of coding
-- 🌱 I’m currently learning Data scince
+- 🌱 I’m currently learning Data scinece
 - 💞️ I’m looking to collaborate on all sorts of project
 - 📫 How to reach me Bjohnson08021@gmail.com